-- The City had not capitalized the Main Street sewer line replacement (approximately \$372,000) and a donated vehicle used in water and sewer activities (approximately \$8,000). - The City had not added a roof replacement costing approximately \$33,000 to its governmental activities capital asset listing. - The City does not have a formal, written capital asset policy.
-Such a policy would normally include the City's capitalization threshold, how values are arrived at when capital assets are donated, its policy on infrastructure assets, etc. - Individual capital assets are not always clearly identified in the City's capital asset system, so there can be confusion as to what exactly these individual capital asset amounts are to represent. - Capital assets had been disposed or sold in the current and prior year but had not been removed from the capital asset system.
+- The City had not capitalized water and sewer lines for Main Street and Peachtree Street (approximately \$79,000) and a donated water meter installed at US Waffle (approximately \$71,000).
+These items were corrected when we brought them to the City's attention. - The City does not have a formal, written capital asset policy.
+Such a policy would normally include the City's capitalization threshold, how values are arrived at when capital assets are donated, its policy on infrastructure assets, etc. - Individual capital assets are not always clearly identified in the City's capital asset system, so there can be confusion as to what exactly these individual capital asset amounts are to represent. - Capital assets are not being monitored.
+The listing of capital assets do not get updated on a quarterly or annual basis.
+Capital assets have been disposed or sold in the current year (approximately \$18,000), and most of these assets (approximately \$10,000) were never recorded.
+The City also did not record these as a sale of capital assets.